 MathBioU: Summer Research Program for Undergraduates

-MathBioU is a summer research program in mathematical biology for undergraduate students to be held June 29th to August 7th, 2020 at UC Irvine.
+MathBioU is a summer research program in mathematical biology for undergraduate students to be held in a virtual format from 06/21/2021 to 07/30/2021, at UC Irvine.

 Students will work in pairs with a PI in a computational biology research project.
 In addition, there will be weekly activities in skills development, including how to give presentations, or how to write mathematics using a computer program.
 By the end of the project the students will give a presentation about their research and submit a paper on their work.